nanw1103/parallel-processing-patterns/README.md

 The solution for such a problem is to break the sequential operation into multiple stages.
 Within each stage, batch IO or inter-service call is utilized as optimization and concurrency happen at this level.
 The stages are chained together by producer-consumer pattern.
 The output of a previous stage is fed as the input of the next stage in the chain.
 Let's call this pattern as "Batch Stage Chain".
 Such a pattern in many cases has better scalability, throughput, and parallelism than the Parallel Sequential Unit pattern.

 Variety implementation of the Batch Stage Chain pattern already exist nowadays, but programmers may not be aware of it from a generic point of view.
 This booth tries to summarize this pattern, and visualize its behavior in comparison with the Parallel Sequential Unit pattern.
-So that programmers have an explicit impression of the pattern, and could adopt it at an early phase of performance-critical projects.
+So that programmers have an explicit impression of the pattern, and  adopt it at an early phase of performance-critical projects.

 ### I/O Aggregator Pattern
 WIP